 MSI has released its newest motherboard, the MSI MEG X570 Unify.
 The MEG X570 Unify is a brutalist, high performance, no frills affair, offering the range of features you would expect for a high end motherboard with a design aimed at ease of assembly and functionality over aesthetics.

 The most striking thing about the MEG X570 Unify stylistically is that is isn’t trying to do much stylistically.
-There are no RGB options on the board, no big bold splashes of colour, it’s all black and that’s that.
+There are no RGB options on the board, no big bold splashes of color, it’s all black and that’s that.
 More importantly there isn’t a sort of reversal of more gaudy design philosophies.
 This isn’t a stroppy Goth of a motherboard rebelling against its disco-styled peers instead this is a design that simply isn’t playing those games.
-Everything is low key, low profile and functional.
+Everything is low-key, low-profile and functional.

-In technical terms it’s a socket AM4, X570 chipset motherboard for Ryzen 9 CPUs.
+In technical terms, it’s a socket AM4, X570 chipset motherboard for Ryzen 9 CPUs.
 Four dual channel RAM DIMM slots, maximum memory capacity of 128GB.
-There are 3x PCI-E 4.0 x16 slots and 2x PCI-E 4.0 x1.
-Also there are 4x SATA 3 connections and 3 M.2 slots.
-Plenty of room for expansion and more PCI-E 4.0 sockets than there probably are PCI-E 4.0 cards to put in them yet (they are backwards compatible with PCI-E 3.0 of course).
+There are three 16x PCIe 4 slots and two 1x PCIe 4 slots.
+Also, there are four SATA 3 connections and three M.2 slots.
+That gives you plenty of room for expansion and more PCIe 4 slots than there are PCIe 4e cards to put in them yet (they are backwards compatible with PCIe 3, of course).

 The USB support is new.
 The MEG X570 Unify carries 6x USB 2.0 connectors, but it also carries 4x USB 3.2 Gen 2 and 3x USB 3.2 Gen 1 connectors.
 The naming scheme for USBs is a hot mess, suffice to say that 3.2 Gen 2 is 10Gbps connection, faster than SATA 3.